Artist Robert Crawford

 A typical question we receive goes something like this: "I found an article that interests me but I don't see the text.
 Can you help me find it?"

 All databases strive to provide access to the full-text of an article, but only if a publisher or copyright holder grants it.
-If a link to the text is not available, click on a link that says "Find it @EUP."
+If a link to the text is not available, click on a link that says "Request this article."
 In some cases, our full text is provided directly by the publisher; it may be in another database, or it may only be within our print journal collection.
 And in some cases, no text is available at all.
-In which case you will be presented with the option of requesting the article via Interlibrary Loan.
+In which case you will be presented with the Interlibrary Loan request form. that form will populate with necessary data from the item you retrieved, so all you have to do is indicate your name, contact info, and status.
 Our ILL service is very very fast; in some cases we can have your article in less than a day.
 Use it!
 It's free (with few exceptions) and we are constantly updating this service to be as quick as possible.

 For additional assistance, consult a professional librarian at the Information Desk or: